fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/pure-flash-array/_index.md

 ### Prerequisites

 * An on-prem kubernetes cluster with FlashArray
-* FlashArray must be running a minimum Purity//FA version of at least 4.8
+* FlashArray must be running a minimum Purity//FA version of at least 4.8.
+Refer to the [Supported models and versions](/reference/pure-reference/supported-versions/) topic for more information.
 * Latest linux multipath software package installed for your operating system.
 Refer to the [Linux recommended settings](https://support.purestorage.com/Solutions/Linux/Linux_Reference/Linux_Recommended_Settings) article of the Pure Storage documentation for recommendations.
 * If using iSCSI, the latest iSCSI initiator software for your operating system
 * If using Fibre Channel, the latest Fibre Channel initiator software for your operating system